danny-1k/deep-learning-paper-list/README.md

 This is a personal list of papers I have read/ will read.
 As time goes on, more papers will be added to this list.
+*This is not an exhaustive list of papers I have read*

 I feel to effectively be very very good at ML/DL, It's important I develop a habit of reading research papers and understanding dem research papers FAST.